 Keep the learning going

-Keep the kids thinking, and you might even learn something new at an NJ museum for spring break 2023.
-Rediscover Liberty Science Center, where special exhibits like Thomas & Friends: Explore the Rails will pique your kids’ interest and inspire them to think about their favorite characters.
-Give your kids a chance to create at the Newark Museum of Art or trick their brains with optical illusions at The TiLT Museum.
+If you want little minds to stay busy, plan a visit to an NJ museum for spring break 2024.
+Rediscover Liberty Science Center, where special exhibits like The Science Behind Pixar will pique your kids’ interest and inspire them to think about their favorite characters.
+Give your kids a chance to create at the Newark Museum of Art, or trick their brains with optical illusions at The TiLT Museum.
 Kids will appreciate the interactive exhibits, and you can also sneak in some hands-on learning.
+Check out how to get into museums for free with credit card perks and even your library card.

 Book a close getaway